ut-ims-robotics/trajectory_visualizer/README.md

 ##### This package is used for visualizing a robot trajectory in Rviz.

 * The robot is omnidirectional and accepts linear.x, linear.y, and angular.z velocity values in form a of Twist message.
-* The user should provide waypoints for the trajetory to the velocity_publisher nodes in terms of x and y coordinates in two seperate CSV files.
+* The user should provide waypoints for the trajetory to the velocity_publisher node in terms of x and y coordinates in two seperate CSV files.
 * The user can see whether and how the robot would follow the trajectory using the corresponding velocities generated.

 # Published and subscribed topics